hiroshiban/FS2BV/README.md

 # <a name = "TODO"> **TODOs** </a>

-1. Adding some more converstion scripts.
+1. Adding some more VOI conversion scripts.
 2. Compiling *.m files using the MATLAB compiler so that we can provide a standalone verion of the FS2BV package.
 3. Make the tool be compatible with NeuroElf as well as BVQX_tools.